 If your entity (Company, Trust, Partnership, etc.) is being onboarded/verified by First AML, our team may ask you to provide relevant additional information, such as confirmation of your shareholding arrangement, Trust Deed/s, and source of wealth evidence.

-This information about your entity/s will most often be requested through the First AML Secure Web Form sent to you by your First AML analyst.
+This information about your entity/s will most often be requested through the First AML Secure Web Form sent to you by your First AML team.
 Once you open the form you will be able to provide the requested information in a secure way either through uploading documentation or confirming arrangements by selecting which statement applies to your entity.
 The information provided through our Secure Web Form is uploaded directly into the First AML Platform, to avoid sensitive documentation being sent through email.

 What does the Shareholding Confirmation Question mean?

 Reporting entities in New Zealand and Australia are legally obligated to determine who the true beneficial owners of their customers are.

 This is why you may have been asked to confirm what the shareholding arrangement of your Private Company is.
 Although some information can be sourced from the Companies Office and ASIC Website, certain arrangements such as nominee shareholders or shares held on behalf of another person can be kept anonymous from the public and are not displayed on the Company Extract.